dododogame/dododo-wiki/Beatmap-file-specifications.md

 and the largest multiplicity is 35.

-If a note's previous note is tied to this note, this note's `multiplicity` and `hold` are useless and are kept consistent with the previous note.
+If a note's previous note is tied to this note, this note's `multiplicity` and `hold` are useless and are kept consistent with the previous note, and this note's `big` is forced to be `false`.

 ## Making notes beamed or grouping (contrametric)